zmalone/chef-web-docs/source/compliance-remediate/ubuntu/remediate-the-compliance-failure-on-your-node/conclusion/_index.md

 * **Remediate**
 * **Certify**

 With remediation in place, you've successfully completed 4 of these 5 stages.
 The final stage, **Certify**, depends on your compliance process.
-Chef Compliance provides automated tests and reports that prove the state of your infrastructure.
+The Chef compliance scanner provides automated tests and reports that prove the state of your infrastructure.
 This independent evidence can greatly decrease the time it takes to receive a final human sign off.
 Also, when nodes are managed by Chef, you can use automation to repair compliance failures and ensure that the nodes remain within compliance guidelines.

 The built-in compliance profiles are a great start, but they may not cover your organization's unique requirements.
 We're working on a tutorial that teaches you how to write custom compliance profiles.
 [Follow us on Twitter](https://twitter.com/learnchef) to get the latest updates.